ArduPilot/ardupilot_wiki/copter/source/docs/parrot-bebop-autopilot.rst

 Parrot Bebop Autopilot
 ======================

-The Parrot `Bebop Drone <http://www.parrot.com/usa/products/bebop-drone/>`__ is a Wifi controlled quadrotor UAV that uses `this Linux autopilot <https://us.store.parrot.com/en/accessoires/247-main-board-3520410021619.html>`__ and which can run Copter firmware.
-Instructions for converting a Bebop to run ardupilot are
+The Parrot `Bebop2 <https://www.parrot.com/us/drones/parrot-bebop-2-fpv>`__ is a Wifi controlled quadrotor UAV that uses a Linux autopilot which can run ArduPilot firmware.
+Instructions for converting a Bebop to run ardupilot are :ref:`here <dev:building-for-bebop-2>`.
+We recommend the Bebop2 over the original Bebop because of it's much improved GPS.
-:ref:`here <dev:building-for-bebop-on-linux>`.

 .. note::